Mntsnt/plp-assignments/README.md

 1. Navigate to the assignment directory.
 2. Follow the instructions in the respective `README.md` file to run the code.

+### Assignment 3: Discount Calculator

+A python program that calculates discount of a given price.
+See [assignment-3/README.md](assignment-3/README.md) for details.

+## How to Use

+1. Navigate to the assignment directory.
+2. Follow the instructions in the respective `README.md` file to run the code.

 ---
 This repository will be updated with more assignments as the course progresses.